KomodoPlatform/developer-docs/docs/010-cryptoconditions/_150-cc-tokens.md

 Structure|Type|Description
 ---------|----|-----------
-tokenid                                      |(string)                     |the txid that identifies the token asktxid                                      |(string)                     |the txid that identifies the original ask request
+tokenid                                      |(string)                     |the txid that identifies the token bidtxid                                      |(string)                     |the txid that identifies the original bid request

 ### Response: